taskcluster/taskcluster-migration-DEPRECATED/NOTES.md

 Turning on Tier-1 opt builds requires releasing a beta within 12 weeks, so we need to time that carefully.

-Betas are promoted from nightlies on the mozilla-beta branch, and nightlies are built with the same CI system as opt builds (so that we're testing what we ship), so once the tier-1 opt promotion lands, six weeks after it is promoted we will need to have nightlies functional enough to form the basis of a beta release.
+Betas are promoted from CI builds on the mozilla-beta branch -- the opt builds (so that we're testing what we ship).
+So once the tier-1 opt promotion lands, six weeks after it is promoted we will need to have releases functional enough to form the basis of a beta release.

 # Tiering Up